Femke Halsema: Member of the House of Representatives

-In the 1998 election, she was a candidate on the list of GroenLinks after being courted by Paul Rosenmöller.
+In the 1998 election, Halsema was a candidate on the list of GroenLinks after being courted by Paul Rosenmöller.
 She was the third candidate on the list, making her the highest new candidate and practically guaranteed her a seat in the House.
 The seventh was her former De Balie-colleague Vendrik.
 GroenLinks more than doubled its seat total from five to eleven.
 In her first period in the House, Halsema was spokesperson justice, asylum seekers and home affairs.
 She became well known due to her opposition to the tougher migration law proposed by Job Cohen.

 In the 2002 election, she was given the second place on the list.
 The party lost one seat.
 Halsema became vice-chair of the parliamentary party and among others spoke for the party in the first debate with the First Balkenende cabinet.
 In November of that year Paul Rosenmöller unexpectedly announced that he would leave politics.
 He asked Halsema to succeed him, and she immediately agreed.
 Ten days before the party congress she was announced as the only candidate for the party leadership and became top candidate for the 2003 election.
 The party lost another two seats.
 In addition to the party leadership she was spokesperson on areas of culture and media, healthcare, spatial planning and the environment.
 As party leader she had a more prominent position and put forth a number of private member's bills, including one concerning judicial review and another that sets a fixed price for books (together with the leader of the Democrats 66 (D66) Boris Dittrich).